FREQUENTLY ASKED QUESTIONS (FAQs)

-Copyright is the collection of rights of creators of literary or artistic work that basically gives them the power to decide what to do with their work and how their work may be used by others.
-An important fundamental principle to remember is that facts and ideas cannot have copyright; only the specific way that these are expressed may be protected by copyright.
+Copyright is the collection of rights of creators of literary or artistic works that gives them control over their work and how their work may be enjoyed by others.
+An important fundamental principle to remember is that facts and ideas do not enjoy copyright protection; only specific expressions of ideas are protected by copyright.

 What rights does copyright give to the author/owner of a work?

 The copyright owner/s shall have the exclusive right to carry out, authorize, or prevent the reproduction, distribution, sales, renting out, public display, public performance, public communication, and even the transformation of the work (Sec.
 177, RA 8293).

 When does copyright protection of literary or artistic works commence?

 Literary or artistic works are protected by copyright from the moment of their creation (Sec.
 172, RA 8293).
 Registration is not required.

 Are there works that are not protected by copyright?

 There are works that do not enjoy copyright protection.
 These include: